loublick-ms/az-containers-demo/README.md

 # az-containers-demo
-Project to demo creating, maintaining, and deploying containerized apps on Azure cloud services.
+Project to demo creating, maintaining, and deploying .NET Core apps natively and containerized on Azure PaaS services such as Azure App Service, Azure Kubernetes Service, Azure Container Apps, and Azure Container Instance.

+## Clone the repo
-# Clone git repo and select the main codeline
-git clone https://github.com/loublick-ms/az-container-demo
-git branch -m main
+Use `git clone` to clone the git repo locally on your and select the main branch git clone https://github.com/loublick-ms/az-container-demo git branch -m main

+## Intialize and test the local database
-# Run the local SQLite database migrations and run the app locally
-dotnet ef database update
+Run the local SQLite database migrations and run the app locally dotnet ef database update dotnet run http://localhost:5000
-dotnet run
-http://localhost:5000